kadena-io/kadena-evm-sandbox/README.md

 ## Integrating with other Hardhat projects

-If you want to experiment with using the Chainweb EVM development network with other Hardhat projects, you must configure the Hardhat project to connect to the Chainweb EVM development network.
+If you want to experiment with using the Chainweb EVM development environment with other Hardhat projects, you must configure the Hardhat project to connect to the Chainweb EVM development environment as an external network.
 You must also configure the Hardhat project to include account information—addresses and balances—for all available accounts.
 In the `kadena-evm-sandbox` directory, the `solidity` directory provides an example of a simple Hardhat project with a Hardhat configuration file, Solidity smart contract, and a test file.